I think it’s fair to say that the prospect of post-pandemic travel is on the minds of most of us.

 It Won't All Be Easy

-Post-pandemic solo travel will not be without challenges.
+Post-pandemic travel will not be without challenges.
 There will be a lot of things to learn and know about travel in this time – different types of masks for different places, different rules related to vaccination status, COVID testing, quarantining, social distancing, and mask-wearing protocols.
 It may not just vary from country to country, but from place to place within a destination – your hotel, the airport, restaurants, museums, public transportation.

 Do your research.
 Plan ahead.
 Be prepared, as much as possible.